Cookie Consent Manager - Webflow Integration

 Confirm that the cookie banner is visible.

 Open Developer Tools > Network Tab.
-Then, look for a CDN call referencing version 1 of the script for the new app submission.
+Look for a CDN call referencing version 1 of the script for the new app submission.

 Updating and Redeploying the Script